kjolley/BIGSdb_documentation/rest.rst

 * isolates [string] - tab-delimited isolate data - this should include a header line containing each field or locus included

+ **Genome submissions**

+* isolates [string] - tab-delimited isolate data - this should include a header line containing each field or locus included as well as for 'assembly_filename' and 'sequence_method'.
+The 'sequence_method' should be either '454', 'Illumina', 'Ion Torrent', 'PacBio', 'Oxford Nanopore', 'Sanger', 'Solexa', 'SOLiD', or 'other'.
+Following submission, contig files should be uploaded with the same names as set for 'assembly_filename'.
+This can be done using the
+  :ref:`file upload route<post_db_submissions_submission_id_files>`.

 **Optional parameters:**